derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-30/09/2021 16:19:55 : 3 Database Admins walked into a NoSQL bar.
+01/10/2021 16:21:15 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-My friend's in a band called '1023 Megabytes'...
-They haven't got a gig yet!
+Child: Dad, why does the sun rise in the east and set in the west?
+Dad: Son, it's working, don't touch it.
 <!-- replace-with-joke ends -->